| Nail Çakırhan and

 left open, heats the entire house.
 Heavy blankets provide adequate warmth at

+night.
 The details of the house have been judiciously

 designed.
 For instance, doors are set diagonally across the corners of the rooms